baronrustamov/ainlpbot/README.md

 # rules-bot

-The Telegram bot @ainlpbot serves the python-telegram-bot [group](https://telegram.me/pythontelegrambotgroup) [chats](https://t.me/pythontelegrambottalk) by announcing the rules and searching the [docs](https://python-telegram-bot.readthedocs.io/) & [wiki](https://github.com/python-telegram-bot/python-telegram-bot/wiki) of [python-telegram-bot](https://python-telegram-bot.org)
+The Telegram bot @AI_NLP_BOT serves the python-telegram-bot [group](https://telegram.me/pythontelegrambotgroup) [chats](https://t.me/pythontelegrambottalk) by announcing the rules and searching the [docs](https://python-telegram-bot.readthedocs.io/) & [wiki](https://github.com/python-telegram-bot/python-telegram-bot/wiki) of [python-telegram-bot](https://python-telegram-bot.org)

 So what exactly can this bot do?

 ## Search docs & wiki

 You can use the inline mode to search for entries in the documentation or the wiki.
-Simply type `@ainlpbot <your search keywords>` and select one of the results.
-To search exclusively within the [code snippets](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Code-snippets) or [FAQ](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Frequently-Asked-Questions), type `@ainlpbot snippets/faq <your search keywords>`.
+Simply type `@AI_NLP_BOT <your search keywords>` and select one of the results.
+To search exclusively within the [code snippets](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Code-snippets) or [FAQ](https://github.com/python-telegram-bot/python-telegram-bot/wiki/Frequently-Asked-Questions), type `@AI_NLP_BOT snippets/faq <your search keywords>`.

 To nicely insert those links directly into your message, you can enclose the search keywords by `+`, e.g.
 ```
-@ainlpbot I 💙 +InlineQueries+, but you need an +InlineQueryHandler+ for it.
+@AI_NLP_BOT I 💙 +InlineQueries+, but you need an +InlineQueryHandler+ for it.
 ```
 becomes